 Sudden changes in previously peaceful relationships usually have specific triggers.
 Medical issues causing pain or cognitive decline can make a cat defensive.
 Environmental stressors like construction noise, a new pet in the neighborhood, or changes in household routine can create tension.
 Redirected aggression from a one-time frightening event can shatter established bonds.
 A veterinary checkup rules out health problems, while careful observation helps identify environmental triggers.

 Absolutely not.
 Unlike some animals that establish hierarchies through brief confrontations, cats don’t resolve conflicts through fighting.
-Each altercation actually reinforces the aggressive pattern and increases fear and mistrust.
+Each altercation reinforces the aggressive pattern and increases fear and mistrust.
 Fighting causes injuries, creates chronic stress, and damages the household environment for all pets and people.
 Always interrupt fights safely using loud noises or barriers, never physical intervention with your hands.

 Play involves reciprocal behavior where cats take turns chasing and being chased.
 Their ears face forward, claws stay mostly retracted, and they don’t vocalize aggressively.
 Play sessions include breaks where cats reset and restart.
 Real fighting features flattened ears, puffed tails, intense vocalizations like growling and shrieking, and genuine attempts to cause harm.
 Fighting cats lock together rather than breaking apart, and one cat typically tries to flee while the other pursues.